 The training will comprise of 15 hours flying training on a light aircraft as well as ground study and examinations in core subjects such as Air Law, Meteorology and Navigation.
 Following a recognised syllabus, the training may count towards the award of a Light Aircraft Pilot Licence (LAPL).
 Selected RAF Flying Clubs will deliver the flying training on behalf of the RAFCT and applicants should note that, if successful, they may be allocated to a club that is some distance from their home stn.
 Training study packs, supporting documentation and apparel will be provided to Scholarship winners.
 Upon successful completion of their flying scholarship, those JRs wishing to do so will be invited to apply for the JRPSS Top-Up-Scheme (TUS).
 Also funded by the RAFCT, the aim of the TUS is designed to help a selected few JRPSS scholars continue their flying training course and achieve the LAPL.

 In consultation with the Officer In Charge (OIC) and Head of Training (HoT) of their allocated RAF Flying Club, successful applicants will be expected to arrange their own flying training schedules.
-However, applicants are to note that all flying training must be completed during the set training period of 1 Apr 17 to 30 Sep 17 only.
-Successful applicant to the TUS will be required to continue their training, with a final completion date no later than 31 Mar 17.
-Furthermore, applicants should not underestimate the personal commitment required to complete the JRPSS and are advised to consider whether their work, family and additional commitments during the set training period will allow them to undertake the JRPSS without issue.
+However, applicants are to note that all flying training must be completed during the set training period of 1 Apr 18 to 30 Sep 18 only.
+Furthermore, applicants should not underestimate the personal commitment required to complete the Scholarship Scheme and are advised to consider whether their work, family and additional commitments during the set training period will allow them to undertake the JRPSS without issue.